Please enter your email below to subscribe

 The key concept to grasp in this environment, where the security department’s value has been tied to critical business functions that represent millions to billions of dollars in risk, is that you are reframing the entire financial discussion with your leadership from “how much money are we going to save” to “how much risk are we going to avoid”.
 When you deliver on this monetary risk reduction the ROI received by the company and the perception of the security function as a cornerstone of corporate shareholder value will be significant and measurable.

-Mr. Wharton serves as president for the Guidepost Solutions Security and Technology Consulting group and oversees its core services; cyber security, system design and project management, global command and control centers, security assessments and managed services.
+Matthew Wharton serves as president for the Guidepost Solutions Security and Technology Consulting group and oversees its core services; cyber security, system design and project management, global command and control centers, security assessments and managed services.
 He is a career security professional with more than 30 years of experience leading security consulting and integration firms.
-He can be contacted at email@example.com
+Matthew can be reached at email@example.com.